State Summary 2017 — Indiana

 Major Program Impacts or Outcomes

-Julie Taylor is the State Contact for Indiana.
-Prior to joining Farm Bureau as the Education Coordinator, Julie taught junior and senior high school Family & Consumer Science for 10 1/2 years.
-Beginning in the third quarter of 2015, Julie's primary work focus is now on Ag in the Classroom and other educational outreach programs coordinated by Indiana Farm Bureau.
-She has held this position for 3 years.
+Julie Taylor is the state contact for Indiana.
+Prior to joining Farm Bureau as the Education Coordinator, Julie taught junior and senior high school Family & Consumer Science for 10.5 years having earned her Bachelor's Degree from Purdue University.
+She has held this position for 5 years.